 The garden is also a great, easy environment for exploration.
 Try hunting for bugs, talking about the different features of each and why they are useful.
 Even grow sunflowers or beans, count leaves, look for patterns and shapes and dig in soil.

 Learning in School

 School is a great environment for cross-contextual learning.
 For example, children could dissect a flower and count the petals, fill beakers and jugs to practice number recognition or look for natural shapes outdoors.
 Recording experimental data is number writing practice without focusing on the writing aspect.
 An engaging science experiment can be a fantastic way to stimulate a piece of writing too.

 Science doesn’t have to sit on it’s own separately from everything else.
 It can be used to inspire Maths and Literacy activities, making the learning relevant to real life situations which helps keep a high level of engagement.

 School is also perfect for working together to solve problems, sharing and testing ideas, presenting the results as a team and children learning from each other.

 Want to get your little ones involved in some STEM learning activities?
 Check out these 5 STEM activities to try at home!
 You can also visit our free activity sheets page to discover free STEM worksheets, helping your child experiment and explore.

 A note from me

-As a parent who does a lot of science activities at home, I’ve found them a wonderful way to spend quality time with my children, and it’s not unusual for them to come up with a better solution to a problem than me, after we’ve bounced our ideas around.
+As a parent who does a lot of science activities at home, I’ve found them a wonderful way to spend quality time with my children.
+It’s not unusual for them to come up with a better solution to a problem than me!
 If you haven’t tried science at home, do it, you might be surprised how much fun it can be.